 The WCLC is a non-profit community-based organization that offers its services to all of the County of Wellington (except the City of Guelph).

-We count on receiving the support of residents of the county as volunteers (tutors, office support, fund raising, and public awareness activities) and as donors (charitable receipts provided).
+We count on receiving the support of county residents as volunteers (tutors, office support, fund raising, and public awareness activities) and as donors (charitable receipts provided).

 Our dedicated staff members recruit, train, and support our tutors, assess the needs of our learners, and provide information on literacy issues to everyone in the community.

-We are always looking for new and vibrant volunteers including students looking to finish their 40 hours.
+We are always looking for new and vibrant volunteers including older adults and students.

-- Literacy Tutors: work with adults or youth in Wellington County on a variety of needed skills.
+- Literacy Tutors: work with adults in Wellington County on a variety of needed skills.
 If you are from Guelph please visit Action Read.

 - Part-time Instructors: facilitate and teach online programs for those with low literacy.
 Please contact us to learn about upcoming opportunities and potential collaboration.

-Position: Volunteer Tutor for Adult or Youth Learner.
+Position: One-To-One Volunteer Tutor for Adult or Youth Learner.

 Goal: To work on a one-to-one basis with an adult or youth learner, helping to improve his/her reading, writing and/or basic math skills.

-Term: Requires a six month, or for the duration of the program, commitment, which can be extended if both parties are agreeable.
+Term: Requires a six-week minimum commitment, which can be extended if both parties are agreeable.

-Hours: Minimum two hours one-to-one tutoring and one hour prep time for a total of three (3) hours a week, either online or face-to-face.
+Hours: Minimum one hour one-to-one tutoring and half an hour prep time for a total of 1.5 hours a week.

 Scheduling: At the discretion of the volunteer tutor, taking into consideration the learner’s schedule.

 Requirements: Familiarize yourself with the learner’s training plan which will be provided by the coordinator upon matching.
 Work with the coordinator by following suggestions set out in the training plan.
 Fill in monthly reporting sheets about your tutoring match and return to the WCLC quarterly.
-Maintain contact with the office (by phone, fax, in person or e-mail) about any changes that may be happening with your match, e.g. missed appointments, holidays, breaks and possible termination of the tutoring partnership.
+Maintain contact with the office (by phone, in person, or e-mail) about any changes that may be happening with your match, e.g. missed appointments, holidays, breaks and possible termination of the tutoring partnership.
 Ensure that the youth learner’s parent or guardian is ALWAYS nearby.
 Take adequate precautions for your personal safety when tutoring any learner.